forem/forem/README.md

 ## Some features on the roadmap

-- Comments and votes on posts
+- votes (reactions) on posts and enhanced for comments
 - Richer markdown experience
 - Polish up publishing experience
 - Smarter "next article" suggestions, and "related podcats"